Chevalier O'Gorman: The Book of Ballymote

-According to a somewhat dubious legend, O'Gorman received the Brian Boru Harp and gave it to Colonel Burton Conyngham, who transferred it in Trinity College Dublin, where it remains.
+According to a somewhat dubious legend, O'Gorman received the Brian Boru Harp and gave it to Colonel William Burton Conyngham, who transferred it in Trinity College Dublin where it remains.

+The Chevalier O'Gorman died in Drumellihy, near Doonbeg, County Clare on 18 November 1809.
+He is buried in Kilmacduane, Clare, Ireland in what was known as the ancient barony of Ibrickane, territory of the MacGorman.